gookit/validate/README.md

-`range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is less than or equal to the given size(for `intX` `uintX` `floatX`) `intStr/intString/isIntString`  |  Check value is an int string.
-`eq/equal/isEqual`  |  Check that the input value is equal to the given value `ne/notEq/notEqual`  |  Check that the input value is not equal to the given value `lt/lessThan`  |  Check value is less than the given size(use for `intX` `uintX` `floatX`)
+`range/between`  |  Check that the value is a number and is within the given range `max/lte`  |  Check value is less than or equal to the given value `min/gte`  |  Check value is less than or equal to the given size(for `intX` `uintX` `floatX`) `eq/equal/isEqual`  |  Check that the input value is equal to the given value `ne/notEq/notEqual`  |  Check that the input value is not equal to the given value `lt/lessThan`  |  Check value is less than the given size(use for `intX` `uintX` `floatX`)